 The N.C.
 Department of Transportation recognized the need for improvements along the existing U.S. 220 corridor in North Carolina many years ago.

-A Corridor Public Hearing was held on July 20, 1999, to review the results of the environmental study and allow the local citizens and public officials an opportunity to formally comment on the Build Alternatives.
-Two small group meetings were held in 2001 with members of Sandy Ridge Baptist Church, people living in the Hudsonville community and NCDOT.
+A Corridor Public Hearing was held on July 20, 1999, to review the results of the environmental study and allow citizens and public officials an opportunity to formally comment on the two alternatives.
+Two small group meetings were held in 2001 with members of Sandy Ridge Baptist Church, people living in the Hudsonville community, and NCDOT.

-The Finding of No Significant Impact, which found the project would not have a significant impact on the environment, for the Rockingham Bypass was signed by NCDOT and the Federal Highway Administration in February 2002.
+The Finding of No Significant Impact, which found the Rockingham Bypass would not have a significant impact on the environment, was signed by NCDOT and the Federal Highway Administration in February 2002.

-Section C of the project, from Harrington Road to the U.S. 220/I-73 Bypass interchange south of Ellerbe, has already been mostly constructed and construction on Sections A and B is expected to begin December 2019.
+Section C of the project, from Harrington Road to the U.S. 220/I-73 Bypass interchange south of Ellerbe, is complete.
+Construction on Sections A and B began November 2019.